plaid/pattern/README.md

 We use [Docker Compose][docker-compose] to orchestrate these services.
 As such, each individual service has its own Dockerfile, which Docker Compose reads when bringing up the services.

-For more information about the individual services, see their readmes, linked in the list above.
+More information about the individual services is given below.

 # Plaid Pattern - Client